Online dating: Trust and safety issues

 Opinions on regarding the safety of online dating are mixed.
 Over 50% of research participants in a 2011 study did not view online dating as a dangerous activity, whereas 43% thought that online dating involved risk.
 Date rape is a form of acquaintance rape and dating violence.
 The two phrases are often used interchangeably, but date rape specifically refers to a rape in which there has been some sort of romantic or potentially sexual relationship between the two parties.
 Acquaintance rape also includes rapes in which the victim and perpetrator have been in a non-romantic, non-sexual relationship, for example as co-workers or neighbors.
 According to the United States Bureau of Justice Statistics (BJS), date rapes are among the most common forms of rape cases.
 Date rape most commonly takes place among college students when alcohol is involved or date rape drugs are taken.
 One of the most targeted groups are women between the ages of 16 and 24.

 In the October 2019 Pew Research Center survey, 53% of survey respondents said believed that dating apps were a very or somewhat safe way to meet potential partners while 46% believed they were a not too safe or not at all safe way to do so, and 50% online dating respondents said that they believed that scam accounts were common.
 In the July 2022 Pew Research Center survey, 49% of survey respondents said believed that dating apps were a not too safe or not at all safe way to meet potential partners while 48% believed they were a very or somewhat safe way to do so, and 52% online dating respondents said that they believed that scam accounts were common.

 In response to these issues, over 120 Facebook groups named Are We Dating The Same Guy? were created where women share red flags about men and check that he is not dating another person.
 It is done by taking screenshots of a man's dating profile and posting it onto her city's designated Facebook group, asking "any tea?".
 Other users in the group will then share information about the man and share warnings.
 The groups are moderated by volunteers, and have been described as a feminist group.

+Romance scams originating on dating platforms have become a significant category of internet-enabled fraud.
+The Federal Bureau of Investigation's Internet Crime Complaint Center recorded 17,910 complaints of romance scams in 2024, with reported losses of approximately $672 million, as part of a record $16.6 billion in total internet-crime losses for the year.
+Older adults bore a disproportionate share of these losses, with the FBI reporting that victims aged 60 and over lost a combined $4.9 billion across all fraud types in 2024, an annual increase of 43%.